PegahYmd/small-CM/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/8AapHqUJ)

-# Exam #N: "Exam Title"
+# Exam #1: "cmsmall"
 ## Student: s315906 Yarahmadi Pegah

 ## React Client Application Routes

-- Route `/`: page content and purpose
+- Route `/`: landing page showing list of all published pages (authorized and non authorized)
+- Route `/form`: The form page for adding new page
+- Route `/form/:id`: The edit form containing the data of an existing page to be updated/edited
+- Route `/page/details/:id`: Detail page: showing the content of a page in a separate page by clicking on "more" button
-- Route `/something/:param`: page content and purpose, param specification
+- Route `/login`: login page for authentication
-- ...

 ---------------------------------------------------------------------------------------------